-It is always tempting for any organisation to skip the middleman and serve directly to the end customer, especially in today’s age, where e-commerce is at its pinnacle of success.
-This not only increases the profit margins of the company but also gives the best deals to customers, which they may not have found when approached via an intermediary.
+It is always tempting for any organization to skip the middleman and serve directly to the end customer, especially in today’s age, where e-commerce is at its pinnacle of success.
+This not only increases the profit margins of the company but also gives the best deals to customers, which they may not have found when approached via marketing intermediaries.

-This also adds to multiple transaction modes for the organisation because 500 people will make a payment through 500 different channels.
-This would increase the supplementary costs of the organization, including the logistics cost and supply chain cost.
-Not to mention that there would be a requirement of multiple people to coordinate.
+This also adds to multiple transaction modes for the organization because 500 people will make a payment through 500 different channels.
+This would increase the supplementary costs of the organization, including the logistics cost and supply chain costs.
+Not to mention that there would be a requirement for multiple people to coordinate.
 In such cases, it is easier to have a Marketing intermediary.

-Both the terms are synonymous with each other because of their rules.
+Both terms are synonymous with each other because of their rules.
 This is true, especially in the case of real estate deals when both of them are similar to any client.
-There could be many differences in them, but as a whole, both of them are considered as the same.
-An Intermediary usually is permanent while brokers, on the other hand, are temporary.
+There could be many differences between them, but as a whole, both of them are considered the same. marketing Intermediaries usually is permanent while brokers, on the other hand, are temporary.

 Apart from this significant difference, the role of both intermediaries is the same.
 Both of them are paid a commission for every sale and are not responsible for the products that are sold.
 They are concerned only with facilitating the transaction.

 Apart from real estate, brokers and agents are also common in the travel industry and are commonly used in international trade.
 When companies cannot approach the customers directly, and they require a specific human interaction to close the transaction, then they approach agents or brokers.

 Their deals with companies are usually for a selected and predefined time or for a selected number of products to be sold to the customer.
 For example, a deal would be for three houses in the case of a real estate agent or for three passengers in the case of a travel agent.